-If your throat and nose swab is positive, then you and everyone in your home should follow the guidance found at: www.nhs.uk/conditions/coronavirus-covid-19/symptoms-and-what-to-do/
+If your throat and nose swab is positive, then you and everyone in your home should follow the guidance found at: www.nhs.uk/conditions/coronavirus-covid-19/symptoms-and-what-to-do/ You should isolate even if you don't have any symptoms.
 Around half the people in the survey with positive tests do not report having symptoms, so please do not assume the test is wrong.